Space Power: Advancing India's Interests in the Orbits and Beyond

 + What are the entry requirements?

-An undergraduate degree in any discipline.
+Indian nationals with an undergraduate degree in any discipline.

 + How long is the ECC?